-A significant body of research indicates that projects located close to existing transit will enable lower vehicle use because of the availability of transit.9 The California Air Pollution Control Officers Association's report "Quantifying Greenhouse Gas Mitigation Measures" also cites several studies that quantify VMT reductions resulting from transit proximity.
-(Lee, Barbara, et al. "Quantifying Greenhouse Gas Mitigation Measures."
-California Air Pollution Control Officers Association, Aug.
-2010, pp. 171-174.)
+A significant body of research indicates that projects located close to existing transit will enable lower vehicle use because of the availability of transit.
+The California Air Pollution Control Officers

 8 "Transit priority area" means "an area within one-half mile of a major transit stop that is existing or planned, if the planned stop is scheduled to be completed within the planning horizon included in a Transportation Improvement Program adopted pursuant to Section 450.216 or 450.322 of Title 23 of the Code of Federal Regulations."
 (Pub.
 Resources Code § 21099(a)(7).)
 A "Major transit stop" means "a site containing an existing rail transit station, a ferry terminal served by either a bus or rail transit service, or the intersection of two or more major bus routes with a frequency of service interval of 15 minutes or less during the morning and afternoon peak commute periods."
 (Id. at § 21064.3.)